Challenges Faced by Steve Bannon: Obstacles and Turning Points

 July 2022: Convicted of Contempt of Congress

-In July 2022, Bannon was convicted and sentenced to four months in prison and a $6,500 fine for contempt of Congress after refusing to comply with a subpoena from the January 6 House select committee.
+In July 2022, Bannon was convicted of contempt of Congress and sentenced to four months in prison and a $6,500 fine for refusing to comply with a subpoena from the January 6 House select committee.

 July 22, 2022: Bannon Found Guilty on Both Charges

-On July 22, 2022, the jury found Steve Bannon guilty on both charges of contempt of Congress.
+On July 22, 2022, Steve Bannon was found guilty on both charges of contempt of Congress.
+Representatives from the January 6 Committee and DOJ commented on the verdict.

 August 2022: Bannon Indicted on New York State Charges

-In August 2022, Steve Bannon was indicted on New York state charges of money laundering, conspiracy, and fraud related to the $25 million "We Build the Wall" scheme.
+In August 2022, Steve Bannon was indicted on New York state charges including money laundering, conspiracy, and fraud related to the $25 million "We Build the Wall" scheme, which Bannon claimed was politically motivated.

 October 21, 2022: Bannon Sentenced to Prison